ParsonosAI/legal/privacy-policy/+page.md

 ## 4. Our Responsibilities

-- **Selection of Trusted Providers**: We only integrate third-party providers that comply with applicable data protection laws (e.g. GDPR, CCPA) and maintain appropriate security measures.
+We select trusted third-party providers that follow industry-standard security practices and maintain appropriate privacy and security measures.
-  - All subprocessors are bound by written agreements ensuring GDPR- and CCPA-level protections, including Standard Contractual Clauses for transfers outside the EEA or UK.
-- **Processing Agreements**: Where required, we maintain contractual agreements with third-party providers to ensure that data is processed securely, lawfully, and only for the intended purposes.
+These providers process data only as needed to deliver functionality for our Service and only within the United States.
+If we expand to jurisdictions requiring cross-border transfer safeguards, we will implement suitable contractual or technical protections at that time.

 ## 5. Liability Disclaimer:
 While we take reasonable steps to ensure that third-party providers process data securely and responsibly, we cannot guarantee their compliance with all applicable regulations.
 By using the Services, you acknowledge and accept the risks associated with third-party data processing.

-A current list of subprocessors, their roles, and transfer safeguards is available on our website or upon request and updated periodically.
+A current list of subprocessors, their roles, and processing locations is available on our website or upon request and updated periodically.

-**5.1 Third-Party Compliance Obligations**:

-- **Open-Source Licensing Requirements:** Some third-party software used in our Services may require the public disclosure of source code (e.g., GPL).
-Company complies with these obligations by making the source code available at [link to source code disclosure page].
-- **Data Processing Compliance:** Third-party software integrated into the platform complies with applicable data protection regulations, such as GDPR and CCPA.
-However, users are responsible for ensuring compliance with any additional obligations specific to their jurisdiction when using the Services.

 # IX.
 CONTACT US
 If you have any questions regarding this Privacy Policy or the practices of this Site, please contact us by sending an email to legal@parsonos.com.